-In addition to our legal responsibility, we are also committed to ensuring a high standard of accessibility and experience to all of our customers.
-Where possible, we extend our approach to reasonable adjustments to other groups alongside disabled groups, and offer a change of service to those that have individual needs
+In addition to our legal responsibility, we are also committed to ensuring a high standard of accessibility and experience for all.
+Where possible, we extend our approach to reasonable adjustments to other groups alongside disabled individuals and offer a change of service to those that have individual needs.
+Some examples of adjustments we may make which are not covered by the Equality Act 2010 are as follows: